alexislayvu/100DaysofCode/README.md

-# 100 Days of Code
+# Python Projects

-A collection of 100 Days of Code projects done in Python, check them out!
+A collection of some projects I completed to strenghten my knowledge in Python.

-A work in progress!